CosmeValera/DevOpsLab/README.md

 ![cloud-pipeline-status-working](./readme-content/cloud-pipeline-status-working.png)

-> Learn how AWS S3, CloudFront, EC2, Lambda, and IAM were configured to build this cloud architecture [here](./README-aws.md) or in the cloud setup guide.
+> Learn how AWS S3, CloudFront, EC2, Lambda, and IAM were configured to build this cloud architecture [here](./README-aws.md).

 ### 💻 Local Development